 - Euro Science Jobs – research and post-doc jobs

 Many international organizations are also based in Switzerland, especially Geneva.
 You can look for work in Switzerland for foreigners at the United Nations, the World Trade Organisation, and the International Red Cross, as well as visit this list of non-governmental organisations (NGOs) in Geneva and elsewhere in Switzerland.

 Jobs in Switzerland for English speakers

 Despite Switzerland’s multilingual workforce, there is still demand for English-speakers in Switzerland.
 Jobs in Switzerland for English speakers are widely advertised, including on several of the job sites above, as well as on:

 Recruitment agencies in Switzerland

 It’s easy to register at any of the many private employment agencies in Switzerland.
 Private recruitment agencies are called Arbeitsvermittlung or agence de placement in Switzerland.
-Manpower and Adecco are two of the main agencies but you can many doing an internet search.
-You can also find a list of agencies who are licensed to work in this field here (in German).
+Manpower and Adecco are two of the main agencies but you can find many more doing an internet search.
+You can also find a list of agencies who are licensed to work in this field in the Swiss Yellow Pages.

 Teaching jobs in Switzerland